qianglise/py2025/content/parallel-computing.rst

 Multithreaded libraries
 ^^^^^^^^^^^^^^^^^^^^^^^

-NumPy and SciPy are built on external libraries such as LAPACK, FFTW append BLAS, which provide optimized routines for linear algebra, Fourier transforms etc.
+NumPy and SciPy are built on external libraries such as LAPACK, FFTW, BLAS, which provide optimized routines for linear algebra, Fourier transforms etc.
 These libraries are written in C, C++ or Fortran and are thus not limited by the GIL, so they typically support actual multihreading during the execution.